SLSA Level 3 Provenance Attestations

 - Provenance Generation Stage (generate_provenance):

-- Uses the reusable component to:
+- Uses the provenance-signer component to:

 - Uploads the signed provenance as a job artifact.

-- Uses the reusable component to:
+- Uses the provenance-signer component to:

 - Provenance Verification Stage (verify_provenance):